ksugar/long-term-live-imaging/README.md

 ## License

-This repository is licensed under [LICENSE_NAME].
-Replace this section with the appropriate license information.
+This repository is licensed under [BSD 2-Clause "Simplified" License](./LICENSE).

 ## Acknowledgments
 - The Cell Tracking Challenge for providing the evaluation framework and datasets.